uojiaku/TerraformGuru/README.md

 #### Declaring Output Variables -> return values
 * They have many use cases:
->> A child module can use them to expose a subset of resource attributes to the parent module
+1. A child module can use them to expose a subset of resource attributes to the parent module.
->> A root module can use them to print values in the CLI
+2. A root module can use them to print values in the CLI.
->> Root module outputs can be accessed by other configurations via the terraform_remote_state data
+3. Root module outputs can be accessed by other configurations via the terraform_remote_state data.
->>> Each output value that is exported by a module must be declared using an output block.
+4. Each output value that is exported by a module must be declared using an output block.
 The label after the output keyword must be a valid identifier.
 Within a root module this name is displayed to the user.
 In a child module, it can be used to access the output's value.
 The value argument takes an expression whose output is to be returned to the user.
 * Optional Arguments for variable declaration
 >> description
 >>> output "instance_ip_addr" {